MoMoWan/codal-libopencm3/stm32/bluepill/README.md

 ##  BluePill Library

-Subclass of CM Library for STM32 Blue Pill
+Subclass of CODAL specific to STM32 Blue Pill.